Formally opening Monday 18 December 2017

-From 1 June 2017, we are moving into Stage 2 and the most critical part of the much-anticipated redevelopment of the Port Arthur Historic Site Visitor Centre.
+From 1 June 2017, the project moved into Stage 2 and the most critical part of the much-anticipated redevelopment of the Port Arthur Historic Site Visitor Centre.

 What this means :

-- The Visitor Centre and Felons Restaurant are now closed.
+- The Visitor Centre and Felons Restaurant closed.
 All access to the Historic Site is through a temporary ticketing concourse.

-- Ghost Tours are still running every night departing from the Asylum building rather than the Visitor Centre.
+- Ghost Tours still run every night departing from the Asylum building rather than the Visitor Centre.
 On arrival guests will be escorted from the ticketing concourse to the Asylum for refreshments or dinner before their ghost tour.
 We would therefore like to recommend that our guests plan to arrive 30 minutes prior to their tour departure time.

 - After Dark Packages are no longer available.

 Importantly the guided tours, access to historic buildings, harbour cruises, Three Capes Track services and the availability of food and beverages in the Museum Café, Asylum Building and other places on Site will all continue unaffected.